saasbook/AV102/transcripts/week2/what_is_version_control.md

 this is now adding another remote
 ... in the list of remotes there ... you see even that the fetch and the push can be two different directions if we go and look at that that's gonna have this URL.
-There's this that is you can even get away but this t- hey've got this special clone URL down here with the dot git you can get away with just using the one on the address bar it's sometimes a bit faster and easier to find but so if we now add that as an upstream and I do "git remote -v" there
+There's this that is you can even get away but this they've got this special clone URL down here with the dot git you can get away with just using the one on the address bar it's sometimes a bit faster and easier to find but so if we now add that as an upstream and I do "git remote -v" there